justinhough/Centurion/readme.txt

 	Centurion
 ================================================================

-Centurion is a CSS Media Query driven framework.
+Centurion is a HTML5 / CSS 3 based framework for rapid prototyping.
 It comes out of the box, or the Git with pre-built features that help you build sites faster for Desktop and Mobile.

 The grid adjusts to the screen proportions that are given by the browser, and that is all there is to it.